CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

     n/latest/advanced-usage.html#ssl-warnings
       InsecureRequestWarning)
     <Response [401]>
+    >>>
     ```

-    Ignore the SSL certificate verification warning; this is a side affect of the DevNet Sandbox Lab using
+    Ignore the SSL certificate verification warning; this is a side effect of the DevNet Sandbox Lab using an
-    invalid, or what are commonly called "snake oil", SSL certificates.
+    invalid, or what are commonly called "snake oil", SSL certificate.

     Do take note of the final line `<Response [401]>`.
 This is the HTTP status code.
 Recall that an HTTP status code
     of 4xx is an error code.
-HTTP status code 401 means that authorization failed.
+HTTP status code `401` means that authorization failed.
 How could that be?
 Remember that
     Cisco DNA Center must authorize a user with HTTP Basic authorization and provide an authorization token.
 In
     this Python code snippet example, we didn't provide any such token in the HTTP headers.
 In fact, the code
-    snippet contains now HTTP headers at all.
+    snippet contains no HTTP headers at all.

     The Python code to obtain and use the authorization token necessary for successful REST API requests to Cisco DNA
-    Center are a little to complex to type manually into the Python interpreter.
+    Center are a little too complex to type manually into the Python interpreter.
 We've included a few sample Python
     scripts in the lab Git repository.

 6. Exit the Python interpreter with the code snippet `quit()`: